kind2-mc/kind2/doc/usr/content/Home.md

 to install the Kind 2 binary into the chosen location.
 If you need to pass options to the configure scripts of any of ZeroMQ, CZMQ, the OCaml bindings or Kind 2, add these to the `build.sh` call.
 Use `./configure --help` after `autogen.sh` to see all available options.

 You need a supported SMT solver, at the momemt either Z3, CVC4 or MathSat5 on your path when running `kind2`.

+You can run tests to see if Kind 2 has been built correctly.
+To do so run

+    make test

+You can pass arguments to Kind 2 with the `ARGS="..."` syntax.
+For instance

+    make ARGS="--enable PDR" test